-INLVIAN received approval to implement the Community Based Rental Assistance program during the FY2009 plan year.
-The initiative was implemented during the first quarter of FY 2009 and expanded in the FY 2011.
+INLIVIAN received approval to implement the Community Based Rental Assistance program during the FY2009 plan year.
+The initiative was implemented during the first quarter of FY 2009 and expanded in the FY 2011 annual plan.
+In the 2024 plan, INLIVIAN was approved for a waiver of the 20% PBV threshold.

-INLIVIAN operates a Community Based Rental Assistance (CBRA) program (also known as the project-based voucher program).
-The CBRA program encompasses Traditional Project-Based vouchers, Special Needs units (elderly, disabled, supportive service and homeless) and Local Rental Subsidy programs.
-The CBRA policy is also applicable to units converted to PBV under the Rental Assistance Demonstration (RAD) program.
+INLIVIAN operates a Community Based Rental Assistance (CBRA) program, also known as the Project-Based Voucher Program.
+The CBRA program encompasses Traditional Project-Based vouchers, Special Needs units (elderly, disabled, supportive service, and homeless), and Local Rental Subsidy programs.
+The CBRA policy applies to units converted to PBV under the Rental Assistance Demonstration (RAD) program.

 There is no annual benchmark for this activity because INLIVIAN's Board of Commissioners approves CBRA projects and program partnerships on a case-by-case basis.
-In selecting families to occupy Project-Based Voucher (PBV) units, INLIVIAN has delegated determination of program and project eligibility to the PBV owner/agent.
+In selecting families to occupy Project-Based Voucher apartments, INLIVIAN has delegated the determination of program and project eligibility to the PBV owner/agent.
 However, INLIVIAN's standards must still be met.
-INLIVIAN retains the flexibility to use, as necessary, the Public Housing program guidelines for PBV participants that reside in mixed-finance communities with regard to various operational and procedural functions, including but not limited to forming resident organizations, informal hearing procedures, etc. This streamlined approach creates consistency for residents and efficiencies in application for staff.
+INLIVIAN retains the flexibility to use, as necessary, the Public Housing program guidelines for PBV participants who reside in mixed-finance communities with regard to various operational and procedural functions, including but not limited to forming resident organizations, informal hearing procedures, etc. This streamlined approach creates consistency for residents and efficiencies in application for staff.

 INLIVIAN may delegate to the owner/agent the full responsibility of administering all aspects of the CBRA program.
-This includes waiting list selection and administration, eligibility, admissions, and functions related to continued occupancy to include, but not limited to regularly scheduled recertification, interim recertification, and transfer moves, at the property level based on the community's approved tenant selection plan and the Administrative Plan.
-The owner/agent is also authorized to administer informal hearing processes provided that no cause evictions are not permitted, and all policies and practices comply with fair housing and other related requirements.
+This includes waiting list selection and administration, eligibility, admissions, and functions related to continued occupancy to include, but not limited to, regularly scheduled recertification, interim recertification, and transfer moves at the property level based on the community's approved tenant selection plan and the Administrative Plan.
+The owner/agent is also authorized to administer informal hearing processes provided that no-cause evictions are not permitted and all policies and practices comply with fair housing and other related requirements.

-Traditional Project Based Voucher Activity
+Traditional Project-Based Voucher Activity

-In FY 2009, INLIVIAN was approved to implement a Community Based Rental Assistance (CBRA) program.
-The activity was implemented in FY2009 to simplify the selection process in order to maximize the number of quality project-based voucher units throughout Charlotte.
-INLIVIAN revised the current CBRA Policy to further increase efforts of deconcentrating poverty and expanding housing and economic opportunities.
+In FY 2009, INLIVIAN was approved to implement a Community Based Rental Assistance program.
+The activity was implemented in FY 2009 to simplify the selection process and maximize the number of quality Project-Based Voucher units throughout Charlotte.
+INLIVIAN revised the current CBRA Policy to increase further efforts to deconcentrate poverty and expand housing and economic opportunities.